 Are European Baby Formulas FDA Approved?

-Technically, no, European formulas are not approved by the FDA, however they are approved by the European Union and most of them do meet FDA requirements for infant nutrition.
+No, European formulas are not regulated by the FDA, however they are regulated by the European Union and many of them do meet FDA nutritional requirements for infant nutrition.
 European standards are pretty similar to American standards, and can be stricter than American nutritional standards when it comes to certain ingredients in food based products.
 Many of the best organic formulas can be found in the EU.

 Which is why, Bobbie’s European-style infant formula combines the best of both worlds – all of the high-quality standards of the EU combined while having FDA approval.